frederic-perez/AmE-dictionary/data/dictionary.md

 __gearbox__
 __GED__ _abbr_ :two: (GED exam) The General Educational Development Test is designed for people who, for various reasons, did not graduate from high school but want a certificate equivalent to the traditional high school diploma. _GED exam._
 __gee__ _exclamation_ _informal_ A mild expression, typically of surprise, enthusiasm, or sympathy. _Gee, Linda looks great at fifty!_
 __geek out__ _v idiom_ To temporarily enter techno-nerd mode while in a non-hackish context, for example at parties held near computer equipment.
-Especially used when you need to do or say something highly technical and don’t have time to explain: "Pardon me while I geek out for a moment."
+Especially used when you need to do or say something highly technical and don’t have time to explain: “Pardon me while I geek out for a moment.”
 __geezer__ _n_ :three::hammer: (geezers) _derogatory_ _A lightsaber battle where two old geezers poke at each other._
 __Geiger counter__ _n_ An instrument for detecting ionizing radiations.
 __gelding__ _n_ :three:hammer: